Recruiting for non-recruiters made simple

 Compensation: This means the amount of money (excluding the benefits) the candidate will receive after starting their job responsibilities.

-Benefits/perks: This term refers to the non-cash additions that the employee will receive apart from the salary.
+Benefits/perks: This term refers to the non-cash additions that the team member will receive apart from the compensation.
 The perks can vary, covering gym memberships, health and wellbeing coupons, breakfast, snacks, a parking spot, and the eponymous ping-pong table, among other benefits.

 DOE: This term means “depending on experience”.
-It’s a signal that denotes the salary rate depending on the experience of the candidate.
+It’s a signal that denotes the compensation rate depending on the experience of the candidate.

 OTE: It’s an abbreviation for “on target earnings.”
-It’s a term more commonly prevalent in sales-related positions, where the employee will receive an estimated compensation based on their sales performance.
+It’s a term more commonly prevalent in sales-related positions, where the team member will receive an estimated compensation based on their sales performance.

-Time in lieu: Employees don’t have to come to the office for the time they have spent working overtime.
-In this working model, companies don’t pay for overtime and use the “time in lieu” system instead.
+Time in lieu: Members don’t have to come to the office for the time they have spent working overtime.
+In this working model, companies don’t compensate for that overtime and use the “time in lieu” system instead.

 Work-life balance: This is a more colloquial term that means time spent at work versus leisure activities.
-Ideally, employees will seek employment where they can more easily achieve a good work-life balance.
+Ideally, team members will seek engagement where they can more easily achieve a good work-life balance.

 Internally used recruitment terms